monte-language/monte/docs/source/design.rst

 such as solitaire executes with all authority necessary to corrupt, exfiltrate, or ransom the user's files.

-With object capability disciplne, when the time comes for a security inspection, we do not have to consider the possibility that any compromise in any part of our program leaves the whole system wide open in this way.
+With object capability discipline, when the time comes for a security inspection, we do not have to consider the possibility that any compromise in any part of our program leaves the whole system wide open in this way.
 Each component in the system can be reviewed independently and auditing a system